jnoms/SAT/README.md

 `sat.py struc_to_plddt` - Prints the average pLDDT of a structure to the screen or appends to a specified file.
 `sat.py struc_rebase` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).
 `sat.py struc_qc` - Get information on the fraction of residues that are at least a specified pLDDT - this can be good for filtration.
 `sat.py struc_disorder` - Get information on the number of residues in an input structure that are considered disordered and ordered.
+`sat.py struc_detect_interaction` - For a co-folded prediction of two molecules, determine if the PAE matrix clusters across the molecules and suggests a potential interaction.

 ## Alignment-focused
 `sat.py aln_add_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.